If You'd Put $1,000 Into Intel Stock 20 Years Ago, Here's What You'd Have Today

 Unfortunately, the Dow Jones stock we're talking about is Intel (INTC).

 True, shares almost doubled in 2023, helped by a multi-billion-dollar cost-cutting campaign and the generalized euphoria surrounding all things AI.
-Intel bulls harbored hopes that last year marked an inflection point for the long-time market laggard.
+Intel bulls harbored hopes the year marked an inflection point for the long-time market laggard.

-Alas, it hasn't worked out that way in 2024.
-Intel stock lost more than half its value for the year to date through the end of October.
-That trailed the broader market by nearly 75 percentage points.
+Alas, it hasn't worked out that way.
+Intel stock lost more than half its value for over the 52 weeks ended January 30 on a total return basis (price change plus dividends).
+That trailed the broader market by more than 75 percentage points.

 It's hard to believe now, but once upon a time INTC was one of the best stocks on the planet.
 Cut to the present, and it's not clear what it will take to return the company to its glory days of yore.